 Going downstream from our operations in our value chain, we work with additional partners.
 KDP has taken action by making investments with partners that focus on challenges and appropriate solutions related to improving recycling access and infrastructure.
 Improving packaging solutions for product quality, consumer use, recoverability and reuse requires collaboration of all players along the value chain.
 Using our strength in forming partnerships, we collaborate closely with a number of industry groups, NGOs, investment firms and communities.
 For example, KDP was an initial investor in the \$100 million Closed Loop Fund, which provides zero or low-interest loans to public and private entities to expand and enhance recycling infrastructure and sustainable manufacturing technologies.
-We have committed \$10 million over 10 years to advance the circular economy, and our investment to date has supported such progress as keeping 1.3 million tons of waste out of landfills, and 3 million tons of greenhouse gas emissions avoided.
+We have committed \$10 million over 10 years to advance the circular economy, and our investment to date has supported such progress as keeping 2.3 million tons of material in circulation to date, and 5.3 million tons of greenhouse gas emissions avoided.
+In 2020, KDP was also the founding member and largest funder of The Recycling Partnership's Polypropylene Recycling Coalition with the mission of increasing and improving the recovery and recycling of polypropylene plastic in the U.S, through targeted infrastructure investment grants to municipal recycling facilities.
+This sponsorship supports KDP's broader efforts to reduce its plastic footprint through circular solutions and collaborations.